CaioHRandoli/Front-end_The-Last-of-Us-Part-I/README.md

 # tlou_part_I
-This project is a development about The Last of Us, a Naughty Dog game, using HTML5, CSS, JavaScript and Bootstrap.
+This project is a development about The Last of Us site, a Naughty Dog game, using HTML5, CSS, JavaScript and Bootstrap.